 We then present some auxiliary results in the remaining appendices.
-In Appendix D, we show that each of the subsystem-indexed contributions to the global EP follows an integral fluctuation theorem.
-In Appendix E, we note that the global SLT also applies to subsets of subsystems, or units, that evolve according to their own CTMC; this leads to what we call "unit-local SLTs".
-In Appendix F, we derive that the strongest of a generalized form of the SLT that involves a linear combination of unit-local thermodynamic properties is given by the unit-local SLT for the system's slowest-evolving unit.
-In Appendix G, we consider the SLTs as bounds on the space of distributions that a system can access within a given time.
+In Appendix D, we note that the global SLT also applies to subsets of subsystems, or units, that evolve according to their own CTMC; this leads to what we call "unit-local SLTs".
+In Appendix E, we derive that the strongest of a generalized form of the SLT that involves a linear combination of unit-local thermodynamic properties is given by the unit-local SLT for the system's slowest -evolving unit.
+In Appendix F, we consider the SLTs as bounds on the space of distributions that a system can access within a given time.
 In particular, we show that the unit-local SLTs together more tightly restrict (than the global SLT) this space of final joint distributions for a pair of independently evolving spins.
-In Appendix H, we derive maximum and minimum speeds of evolution for Bayes' Nets, which are a type of MPP for which the state transitions occur according to a global clock.
-Finally, in Appendix I, we derive lower bounds on the difference between the EP rate and the rate at which one unit "learns" about another using counterfactual thermodynamic quantities.
+In Appendix G, we derive maximum and minimum speeds of evolution for Bayes' Nets, which are a type of MPP for which the state transitions occur according to a global clock.
+Finally, in Appendix H, we derive lower bounds on the difference between the EP rate and the rate at which one unit "learns" about another using counterfactual thermodynamic quantities.